The Battle of Lincoln Fair

 19 May 1217

 Royal troops under William Marshall v French troops supporting the rebel barons

 King John's conflict with his powerful barons was at the root of the conflict known as the Battle of Lincoln Fair.
 The king was forced by his barons to sign the Magna Carta at Runnymede in 1215.
-Louis, Dauphin of France, sent troops to aide the baron's cause.
+Louis, Dauphin of France, sent troops to aid the barons' cause.

-According to the contemporay chronicler Roger of Wendover, over 300 knights from the baron's army were captured, but there were only three deaths; the count of Perche, Reginald Crocus, a knight of the king's party, and an unknown soldier fighting for the rebels.
+According to the contemporary chronicler Roger of Wendover, over 300 knights from the barons' army were captured, but there were only three deaths; the count of Perche, Reginald Crocus, a knight of the king's party, and an unknown soldier fighting for the rebels.

 Note: Do not confuse this second Battle of Lincoln with the First Battle of Lincoln, otherwise known as the 'Joust of Lincoln', which took place in 1141.